bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ### 2. Install Pi-hole

 The simplest way to get up and running is to use Pi-hole's one-step automated install.
-As noted in the Pi-hole documentation, [curling and piping to bash](https://pi-hole.net/2016/07/25/curling-and-piping-to-bash) is controversial, so if you'd like to inspect the script before you run it, you may want to follow the instructions for [alternate installation methods](https://github.com/pi-hole/pi-hole/#alternative-install-methods) from the Pi-hole GitHub repo.
+As noted in the Pi-hole documentation, [curling and piping to bash](https://pi-hole.net/2016/07/25/curling-and-piping-to-bash) is controversial, so if you'd like to inspect the script before you run it, you may want to follow the instructions for [alternate installation methods](https://github.com/pi-hole/pi-hole/#alternative-install-methods).

-Otherwise, copy and paste the following into a terminal session:
+Otherwise, paste the following command into a terminal session on your Pi:

 ```bash
 curl -sSL https://install.pi-hole.net | bash